RegularCookiez/noyacode-26-forensics-workshop-challs/Forensics Finals/solution.md

 ## Final Remarks

-After completing the quiz, the server will give you statistics on your total marks and time taken like this:
+After completing the quiz, the server will give you statistics on your total marks and time taken.

+If you manage to achieve a score of at least 70%, you should see something like this:

 ```
 Final Score: 100/100 (100%)